dovrama/web-system-template/README.md

 # WEB system
+- Dad Jokes powered by VGTU
 - [ ] Replace "WEB system" with your system name

 ## Description
+- Dad Jokes powered by VGTU is a system that displays you a random dad joke.
+You don't have to register or create any user, enter URL of this system into your browser and voilà, dad joke is presented to you!
+If you are not satisfied with current joke, you can generate a new one by clicking on a new joke button!
+Enjoy!

 - [ ] Provide WEB system description in few sentences - its purpose, users, etc.

 ## Entity definition
+- DadJoke(id(number(1000)), joke(string(10000)), dateCreated(date), likeCounter(number), lastDownloaded(date), lastTimeLiked(date), timeDownloaded(number))

 - [ ] Define the entity ("object" that will be manipulated) of WEB system
 - [ ] Entity should have a name
 - [ ] Entity should have 3 mandatory attributes: